Story Arcs: 1: Saiyan Arc | 2: Namek Arc | 3: Garlic Jr. Arc | 4: Android/Cell Arc | 5: Majin Buu Arc

 - Vegeta doesn't like getting pulled one over on him, especially when he believes he's won.
 After Gohan 'steals' a Dragon Ball from him, he flies and starts screaming bloody murder as he attempts to hunt them down.

-- Freeza may be a Bad Boss, but he doesn't like people killing his men, and likewise does the same thing.
-He's particularly irate when he realises that the Namekian Dragon was summoned.
+- Frieza may be a Bad Boss, but he doesn't like people killing his men, and likewise does the same thing.
+He's particularly irate when he realizes that the Namekian Dragon was summoned.

-- Big Damn Heroes: Goku's arrival on Namek starts with him saving Gohan from Recoome.
+- Goku's arrival on Namek starts with him saving Gohan from Recoome.

-- Piccolo appearing before Gohan and Krillin to confront Freeza.
+- Piccolo appearing before Gohan and Krillin to confront Frieza.

 - Bittersweet Ending: The group manage to save the Namekians, get the balls and wish their fallen friends back to life.
 But Namek ends up destroyed (though the Namekians move to a planet that's exactly like Namek) and the Namekian Elder, who had died during the saga but was wished back, dies permanently not shortly after, though he passes on his duties to one of his kinsmen before he does.
 And Goku, while not dead, is revealed to be somewhere out in space.